fcerbell/fcerbell.github.io/_posts/en/2021-05-20-Debian112Preparation000Initialupdateandupgrade-en.md

 * TOC
 {:toc}

+# Prerequisites

+Before starting this post serie to prepare a generic Debian 11 machine, I expect to have a clean Debian 10 Buster machine with the [Debian 11 Postinstall](/pages/en/tags/#debian11-postinstall) steps executed.
+If not, read the blog archives.

 # Login as root

 All the commands will be executed as *root*.
 On a fresh *Debian* installation, `sudo` is not installed.
 We'll take care of that very soon.
 You can either connect directly as *root*, if allowed, or connect as a user and use the `su -` command to become root.